Meet Mr. Perkinson!

 Where did you grow up?
 What was it like to grow up there?
 Where did you go to school and what was that like?
 Did it have an impact on your choice of career?

 I grew up in Atlanta when the city was a sleepy, dusty small town and when one of them most exciting things to do on the weekend was to drive downtown to look at the construction progress of the first fifteen story building in the city.
 All of my family on my father’s side had lived in various parts of Georgia for many, many generations.
 My mother was born on a Tlinkit Indian reservation in Alaska and grew up in the Alaskan wilderness until she was sent to finishing school in Boston.
 My parents met at Bellview Hospital where they both worked after WW II.
 They were wise enough to move to Georgia to raise four children, of which I am the youngest.
 I fell in love with history early in life as Georgia is steeped in its own history.
 I used to hike where ancient Indian mounds remained and where Civil War battles were fought.
 In 8th grade I had a Georgia history teacher who could really tell a story…she made the course content come alive and take on meaning.
-It was in 8th grade in a Georgia history class when I realized I wanted to teach history and as boring as it may sound to some, that is exactly what I have done ever since I graduated from college thirty-eight years ago.
+It was in 8th grade in a Georgia history class when I realized I wanted to teach history and as boring as it may sound to some, that is exactly what I have done ever since I graduated from college thirty-nine years ago.